We now know it to be true — what you eat can have a big effect not only on your physical health but on your brain health too.

 9. Dark Chocolate

-If you’re looking for something a little sweet, choose dark chocolate.
+Best Foods for Brain Health: If you’re looking for something a little sweet, choose dark chocolate.
 It’s a great source of healthy antioxidants and has also been found to improve memory and mood.
 In one review of eight studies, researchers found that it made people feel happier and, in another, it was found to help people feel more calm and content.
-Scientists have also found that when you eat dark chocolate, the helpful antioxidants tend to accumulate in the brain, particularly in those areas involved in learning and memory.
+Scientists have also found that when you eat dark chocolate, helpful antioxidants tend to accumulate in the brain, particularly in those areas involved in learning and memory.

 The flavanols in dark chocolate also help increase blood flow to the brain and enhance connections between the neurons.
 In one 2012 study, scientists found that elderly individuals with a mild cognitive impairment who drank a daily cocoa drink containing high levels of flavanols improved their performance on cognitive tests more than those who didn’t consume the drink.

-The probiotics you find in yogurt and in other similar fermented foods like kefir, kombucha, sauerkraut, pickles and miso can do more than just ease your digestion.
-They may help protect your brain too.
+Best Foods for Brain Health: The probiotics you find in yogurt and in other similar fermented foods like kefir, kombucha, sauerkraut, pickles and miso can do more than just ease your digestion.
+Moreover, they may help protect your brain too.

 Researchers from UCLA gave healthy women either a fermented milk product with probiotics, a nonfermented milk product or nothing twice daily for four weeks.
 Then, they used MRIs before and after the intervention to measure brain responses.
 The results showed that the women who consumed the probiotics had a different degree of responsiveness in their brains than those who didn’t, particularly in those areas that process emotion and sensation.
 In other words, the probiotics altered brain function in a positive way.